U-Mina/minishell/0126_TEST_prob.md

 minishell(55797,0x10dfc8dc0) malloc: *** set a breakpoint in malloc_error_break to debug
 zsh: abort      ./minishell

+*NOT sure how to deal with: cd "nonexist" 2>/dev/null
+		ex_st becomes 1 bc '2>/dev/null' is successfully handled
+		while bash shows 1 to indicate cd is not success

 **mstest m**
 	*O = our output*
 	*B = bash output*